deepsita/P-DAC_INTERNSHIP/README.md

     -	6-Bit DAC design and simulation
     -	7-Bit DAC design and simulation
     -	8-Bit DAC design and simulation
-    -	9-Bit DAC design
+    -	9-Bit DAC design and simulation
-    -	10-Bit DAC design
+    -	10-Bit DAC design and simulation
+    -	INL and DNL Waveforms
+-	7.Post-Layout Designs and Simulations (Conventional Implementation)
+    -   Resistor 250 layout and value
+    -   Resistor 500 layout and value
+    -   Inverter layout
+    -   Switch layout and simulation
+    -	2-Bit DAC layout and simulation
+    -	3-Bit DAC layout and simulation
+    -	4-Bit DAC layout and simulation
+    -	5-Bit DAC layout and simulation
+    -	6-Bit DAC layout and simulation
+    -	7-Bit DAC layout and simulation
+    -	8-Bit DAC layout and simulation
+    -	9-Bit DAC layout and simulation
+    -	10-Bit DAC layout and simulation
--	7.Instructions to get started with the design
+-	8.Instructions to get started with the design
+    -	Spice simulation speed improvement (Multi-threading)
     -	Pre-layout Simulation commands
+    -	Post-layout Simulation commands
--	8.Future Works
+-	9.Future Works
--	9.Contributors
+-	10.Contributors

 ## 1.Purpose of Digital to Analog Converter (DAC)
 In real world, most of the data available is in the form of analog in nature.
 We have two types of converters analog to digital converter and digital to analog converter.
 These two converting interfaces are essential to obtain the required operations of a processor to manipulate the data of digital electronic equipment and an analog electric equipment.